 |"I don't need a Just Third Way (But keep it under your hat.)"|

 • The CESJ core group had a very good meeting on Thursday with a professor of international political economy at Webster University.
-He was referred to CESJ by a priest in the Arlington Diocese with whom we met the week before, and who was very interested in the Just Third Way as a possible means to implement and maintain an economically just social order.
+He was referred to CESJ by a priest in the Arlington Diocese with whom we met the week before, and who was very interested in the Just Third Way and Justice University as a possible means to implement and maintain an economically just social order.
 We will be following up in two weeks with another lunch meeting.

 • This morning we received a shipment of books from the United Kingdom.
 The research materials for the project on the Easter Rising of 1916 in Dublin came in a large bag with official seals marked “Royal Mail.”
 Fortunately the contents are as impressive as the container.